 Is a language other than English used at home?

-The __________________ (school supervisor title) will develop procedures to ensure that all new and currently enrolled students complete the home language survey or an annual enrollment form, as applicable.
+The Director of Student Support Services will develop procedures to ensure that all new and currently enrolled students complete the home language survey or an annual enrollment form, as applicable.

 Assess for English proficiency any student who indicates the use of a language other than English, using a DESE-approved assessment instrument.